 436 Advanced Multimedia Design 3 Course Prerequisite: DTC 336.
 Advanced design principles and projects in digital media; projects include visual, sound, haptic, and interactive experiences.
 Typically offered Spring.

-475 (Effective through Summer 2021) [DIVR] Digital Diversity 3 Course Prerequisite: Junior standing.
+475 (Effective through Summer 2023) [DIVR] Digital Diversity 3 Course Prerequisite: Junior standing.
 Cultural impact of digital media in cultural contexts; issues of race, class, gender, sexuality online.
-(Crosslisted course offered as DTC 475, AMER ST 475).
 Typically offered Fall, Spring, and Summer.

 476 Digital Strategies 3 Examines multiple digital strategies for engagement with immersive and emerging technologies.